Terraform

 Secure Redis servers

 For secure Redis servers, create a user with read and write access.
+The Redis user must have sufficient permissions to authenticate with Terraform Enterprise.

 TLS requirements